Vicolhxy/Diloo/replit.md

 Diloo is an AI-powered photo style transfer platform that enables users to transform their photos into artistic renditions using professional AI-generated styles.
 The platform offers a curated collection of style presets (e.g., Pre-Processed, Hard Portrait, AI Photo, Social Avatar Deluxe) designed for natural, professional results.
 It is built as a full-stack web application with a modern React frontend and Express backend, focusing on a visual-first, conversion-oriented user experience.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- Testing preference: Do not proactively run tests.
+Always ask for user approval before running tests.

 ## System Architecture